ropensci/roweb3/content/blog/2026-05-19-analisis-demografico-con-arcenso/index.en.md

 ### 1980 Census

-The 1980 table, on the other hand, presents age as single values and includes additional information that is not relevant to this analysis; therefore, it is necessary to select the categories of interest and construct five-year age groups (5-year intervals) to make them comparable with those from 1970.
+In contrast, the 1980 census table reports age as single years and includes additional information that is not relevant to this analysis.
+We therefore select the categories of interest and aggregate the data into five-year age groups to make them comparable with the 1970 census.

 ```r
 poblacion_1980 <- get_census(id = "1980_00_estructura_03")